Julia Agahee

 -

 Mental performance training is the development and utilization of mental skills in an effort to increase one’s performance.
 We tackle different mental challenges and work towards the unique performance goals of each, individual athlete and performer.
-In very simple terms, your coach teaches you how to play the sport, while I teach you how to effectively think during the sport so that you can perform at your best every time.

 -

 Mental skills not only improve your sports performance, but are also directly transferable to daily life.
 You’ll find yourself more mentally prepared and equipped to effectively handle whatever life may throw at you.
 The implementation of mental skills also assists you in becoming a better person by becoming more self-aware, in control, and in tune with each situation that arises.
-Besides daily life, the best athletes in the world possess the physical skills along with a much stronger mental game than the average athlete.

 -